NajibOladosu/ApplyOS/README.md

    To enable email notifications:
    - Enable 2-Factor Authentication on your Gmail account
-   - Generate an App Password for Trackly
+   - Generate an App Password for ApplyOS
    - Add `GMAIL_USER` and `GMAIL_APP_PASSWORD` to `.env.local`

    **For detailed instructions, see [EMAIL_SETUP.md](./EMAIL_SETUP.md)**